2025-01-29

 but this doesn't work!

-relationships in a row, or a hasOne
+hasManyThrough is meant for two hasMany relationships in a row, or a hasOne into a hasMany, but not for belongsToMany.

-indeed, the following test fails, as the count of allProjects
+indeed, the following test fails, as the count of allProjects is 2 and not the expected 6:

 public function test_user_can_access_projects_through_teams(): void { // create a user and 3 teams with 2 projects each $user = User::factory() ->hasAttached( Team::factory() ->count(3) ->has(Project::factory()->count(2)) ) ->create(); $this->assertCount(6, $user->allProjects); }